gchq/stroom-docs/content/en/docs/user-guide/finding-things.md

 {{< image "user-guide/finding-things/entity_info.png" >}}Entity Info{{< /image >}}

-The UUID can be copied by selecting it and then pressing `ctrl-c`.
+The UUID can be copied by selecting it and then pressing `ctrl+c`.

 #### UUID Quick Filter Matching